Benjamin Waterhouse Hawkins

 Benjamin Waterhouse Hawkins (8 February 1807 – 27 January 1894) was an English sculptor and natural history artist renowned for his work on the life-size models of dinosaurs in the Crystal Palace Park in south London.
 The models, accurately made using the latest scientific knowledge, created a sensation at the time.
 Hawkins was also a noted lecturer on zoological topics.

 Education and early career

-Benjamin Waterhouse Hawkins was born in Bloomsbury, London on 8 February 1807, the son of Thomas Hawkins, an artist, and Louisa Anne Waterhouse, the daughter of a Jamaica plantation family of apparent Catholic sympathies.
-He studied at St. Aloysius College, and learned sculpture from William Behnes.
+Benjamin Waterhouse Hawkins was born on Devonshire Street in London on 8 February 1807, the son of artist Thomas Hawkins and his wife Louisa Anna Waterhouse.
+His maternal grandfather, William Waterhouse, was a plantation owner in Jamaica.

+Hawkins, who styled himself Waterhouse Hawkins or B. Waterhouse Hawkins, studied at St. Aloysius College, and learned sculpture from William Behnes.
 At the age of 20, he began to study natural history and later geology.
 He contributed illustrations to The Zoology of the Voyage of HMS Beagle.